Rjmoodie/yardpass-upgrade/DATABASE_RESTRUCTURING_PLAN.md

-# YardPass Database Restructuring Plan
+# Liventix Database Restructuring Plan

 ## Overview

-YardPass currently has **150+ tables** in the `public` schema with no domain separation.
+Liventix currently has **150+ tables** in the `public` schema with no domain separation.
 This plan aligns the database structure with the new feature-first codebase architecture.

 ---